SemMTM/pinterest-clone/README.md

 #### Implementation
 1. Backend (Django View & Query Optimization)
     - The post_detail view retrieves the post details and related data (comments, tags, and user boards)
-    - Uses `select_related()` and `prefetch_related()` for optimized database queries:
+    - Uses `select_related()` for optimized database queries:
         - `select_related("user__profile")` → Fetches post author and profile in one query
-        - `prefetch_related("comments", "comments__author__profile")` → Preloads comments and authors for better performance
+        - `select_related("user__profile")` → Fetches the comments authors and profiles in one query
 2. Frontend (HTML & CSS)
     - Displays the post image, title, and description prominently
     - Lists comments in a structured format, allowing users to engage in discussions
-    - Includes buttons for liking, saving, and sharing for easy user interaction
+    - Includes buttons for liking, saving, and commenting for easy user interaction
-    - Tagging system shows related topics and enables discovery of similar posts
+    - Tagging system shows image tags
 3. JavaScript for Interactive Features
     - Liking a post updates the like count dynamically via AJAX
     - Saving a post to a board triggers an async request to update the user’s saved items